profound-labs/dhp-refl-vol-1/manuscript/markdown/versepages.md

 The darkness of the world comes from habits of avoidance and indulgence.
 Wholesome acts uncover the light that is already here.
-Paying attention to old worn-out ways in the right manner at the right time with here-and-now, judgment-free, body-mind awareness leads to transformation.
+Paying attention to old worn-out ways in the right manner, at the right time, with here-and-now, judgement-free, body-mind awareness, leads to transformation.
 We don’t have to get rid of anything.
 We don’t have any bad stuff.
 Painful memories, painful sensations do not have to become suffering.
 With right attention everything leads to increased light.